-As a rule, working steel failures can be diagnosed by looking at the break itself, and at the place on the steel where the break occurred.
+Working steel failures can be diagnosed by looking at the break itself and at the place on the steel where the break occurred.
 Discoloration, like "rainbow" effects or blue bands, is the result of extreme heat.

-Look for surface cracks, galling, or gouge marks.
+Look for surface cracks, galling or gouge marks.
 Breaks that start as surface damage have a "sea shell" pattern, with the damaged spot at the center.
-A large "sea shell" indicates a slow growing break; a small one indicates one compounded by side stress.
+A large "sea shell" indicates a slow growing break; a small one indicates a break that has been compounded by side stress.